 Each year, the Department of Finance sells the liens of properties that have unpaid debts — including property taxes, water bills, and other charges — that can result in an increased financial burden for families already behind on their bills.
-The Department of Finance sells liens when owners fail to respond to notices or to enter into a payment plan with the City.
 Once a tax lien is sold, a third-party collection agency can add fees and high interest of up to 18 percent, compounded daily.
-The mounting debt can force some homeowners into foreclosure.
+This mounting debt can force some homeowners into foreclosure.

 The New York City Department of Finance notifies homeowners that their unpaid tax and water debts will be sold with a 90-day warning.
 Below is a map of properties that are eligible for the 2020 lien sale.

 The governor has signed the COVID-19 Emergency Eviction and Foreclosure Prevention Act of 2020.
 The lien sale is currently not scheduled to move forward, but that may change.
 Payments that were owed to the City are still owed.

 Regardless of the sale date, if you are a homeowner and owe property tax or water/sewer payments, or have had emergency repairs made by the City, you may be at risk of having your lien sold.
 The best option is to remove your home from the list as quickly as possible with an exemption or payment plan.